bcgov/sbc-mcap/README.md

     * API to show application availability
     * Initiate a Web Chat session
   * User
-    * Add link to onboarding to SBC Contact Centre Service
+    * Add link for onboarding to SBC Contact Centre Service

 - Live Assist (Video Chat) - Video Chat is a method for citizens to video chat with an SBC representative to assist in Government Services.
   * Features
     * API to show application availability
     * Initiate a Video Chat session
   * User
-    * Add link to onboarding to SBC Contact Centre Service
+    * Add link for onboarding to SBC Contact Centre Service
 - Live Assist (Co-Browse) - Co-Browse is an online function to provide the citizen the ability to share their screen with a SBC representative.
   * Features
     * API to show application availability
     * Initiate a Co-Browse session
   * User
-    * Add link to onboarding to SBC Contact Centre Service
+    * Add link for onboarding to SBC Contact Centre Service

 You can run all these application locally on your computer.
 Instructions for doing so are included in the `README.MD` file included in each sub-project.
 No special infrastructure or software is required.
 They can all be run using readily available free software, well-known to all web developers, such as Visual Studio Code, node.js, etc.  Most of the example applications can be run directly from a browser with no additional software at all.